scribe-public/sample-policies/docs/v2/initiatives/rules/sarif/artifact-signed.md

 :::warning
 Rule requires evaluation with a target.
 Without one, it will be **disabled** unless the `--all-evidence` flag is provided.
 :::

+## Mitigation
+Ensures that the referenced artifact has a valid digital signature, confirming its integrity and authenticity.
+This prevents tampering and verifies that the artifact originates from a trusted source.

 ## Description
 This rule verifies that the artifact referenced in the SARIF report has been cryptographically signed.